10 dead, including 5 children, as fire rips through apartment block in Lyon, France - KTVZ

 At least 10 people, including five children, were killed when a fire broke out Friday morning at an eight-story apartment building in a suburb of the French city of Lyon.

-Four people are in critical condition, and another ten, including two firefighters, suffered minor injuries from the fire in the town of Vaulx-en-Velin, the regional authority of Auvergne-Rhone-Alpes said in a statement.
+Four people are in critical condition, and another ten, including two firefighters, suffered minor injuries from the blaze in the town of Vaulx-en-Velin, the regional authority of Auvergne-Rhone-Alpes said in a statement.

+French Interior Minister Gerald Darmanin said the children who were killed ranged from ages 3 to 15.
+The fire has since been put out.

+“It’s obviously a shock, the death toll is extremely serious,” Darmanin told journalists.

 A local resident named Sarem, who lives 100 meters (328 feet) from the building, told CNN affiliate BFMTV that he had heard children shouting from a fourth-floor balcony at around 2:25 a.m. and that a group of residents used a ladder to evacuate 25 people from the second floor.